 NUAST is an 11-19 academy specialising in Science, Engineering and IT.
 The academy opened to Year 10 and Year 12 students in September 2014 and moved into its new, state-of-the-art facility in November 2014.
 From September 2018, NUAST will be admitting its first batch of students into Year 7.

-NUAST is sponsored by The University of Nottingham.
-This partnership is supported by leading industry partners including Rolls-Royce, Siemens and Experian.
+NUAST works in collaboration with the University of Nottingham and is supported by leading industry partners including Rolls-Royce, Siemens and Experian.
 The Nova Education Trust are the education partners, overseeing the day-to-day running of the academy.

 Why teach at NUAST?

 NUAST is an academy where innovation, creativity and imagination are essential ingredients to our students' success.
 NUAST is looking for teachers who can look beyond the classroom and see the wider connections between education, employment and life long learning.

 NUAST staff work with both the University of Nottingham and industry to create a curriculum that is relevant, exciting and challenging.
 We are looking for teachers who can use these wider experiences and opportunities to bring out the very best in our students.

 NUAST has a great building and fantastic equipment but it is the students at NUAST that make it so special.
 Travelling from across the city and county, our students have chosen NUAST because they are passionate about their chosen specialism.
 Our students are inquisitive, knowledgeable and excited by the science, engineering and technology that makes our modern world function.

 They are serious about learning and understand the value of a wider education.
 English, humanities and languages are as important to them as Science, IT or Engineering in helping them achieve their ambitions.

 To meet them is to understand the unique passion they have for learning and the opportunities NUAST can offer them.